Skopelos: Domesticated animals

-The island has its own acknowledged breed of goat, named after it.
+The island has its own acknowledged breed of goat (Αίγα Σκοπέλου), named after it.
 The Skopelos goat is one breed in the southern multicoloured group.
 It is a relative of the wild goat of the island of Gioura.
 The main occurrences of this species are in Skopelos, Alonissos and Skiathos.
 Sheep herds on the island belong to a distinctive group called the "Skopelos Sheep" breed.

 Architectural heritage

 The town of Skopelos was honoured as a Traditional Settlement of Outstanding Beauty (19/10/1978 Presidential Decree 594,13-11/78, signed by President of Greece Konstantinos Tsatsos).
 This is the Greek equivalent of a site of Outstanding Architectural Inheritance.
 The building code for new construction and renovation within the village reflects some restrictions due to the Traditional Settlement decree.
-Some restrictions stipulate that no new buildings shall be more than two stories, there must be a sloped ceramic or stone roof in the traditional style, and doors, windows and balconies be made of wood.
+Some restrictions stipulate that no new buildings shall be more than two stories, there must be a sloped ceramic or stone roof in the traditional style, and doors, windows, and balconies be made of wood.

 Churches

 The island has more than 360 churches and chapels.
-Most are closed through the year except for the feast day of to whom or whatever the church has been dedicated, and the majority have been privately built.
-The oldest existing ecclesiastical structure is the basilica of Agios Athanasios, built in the 11th century and located in the Kastro area.
+Most are closed throughout the year except for the feast day of to whom or whatever the church has been dedicated, and the majority have been privately built.
+The oldest existing ecclesiastical structure is the Basilica of Agios Athanasios, built in the 11th century and located in the Kastro area.
 All except one of the churches on the island observe the Greek Orthodox faith.
 The remaining church hosts a small enclave of Jehovah's Witnesses.
 Christianity was formalized in Skopelos by the appointment of the Bishop Riginos in the 4th century.
 Under the Reign of the Emperor Julian the Apostate, Riginos was martyred in 362 AD.
 The saint's feast day is February 25 — a holiday on the island.